solidi/hl-mods/workspace/redist/readme.txt

         - "goldenguns" - guns provide one shot frags
         - "stahp" - some sounds replaced with stahp!
         - "noreload" - no one can reload
+        - "fog" - heavy fog moves into the gameplay
     - Mutator Changes
         - Mutators are independent timers
         - Changed "sv_mutators" to "sv_addmutator"